-Across both KS3 and KS4, students now follow a carefully planned and sequenced journey which continually builds on prior learning and is designed to prepare the students for the rigours of the new, more challenging GCSEs and to prepare them for life Post-16 beyond Acklam Grange School.
+Across both KS3 and KS4, students follow a carefully planned and sequenced journey which continually builds on prior learning and is designed to prepare the students for their GCSEs and for life Post-16 beyond Acklam Grange School.
 Students follow a very aspirational and challenging, yet deliberately constructed learning journey from the moment they become part of the Acklam Grange Family in Year 7, which focusses specifically on developing the right skills and a broad range of knowledge that will enable them to contribute positively to British society.

-In Year 7 students begin studying Mathematics, English, Science, French, Computing, Design and Technology, Art, FTT, Drama, Art, Music, Religious Studies, Physical Education and elements of the SRE and CEIAG curriculum.
-This choice of subjects is then refined at the end of Years 8 and 9 so that we can personalise each individual students pathway.
+In Year 7 students begin studying mathematics, English, science, French, Spanish, computing, design and technology, art, FTT, drama, music, religious studies, physical education and elements of the SRE and CEIAG curriculum.
+This choice of subjects is then refined at the end of Year 9 so that we can personalise each individual students' pathway.